 When It’s All Said And Done

 We understand that putting your baby to sleep can be a struggle, even without worrying over what position they take.
 But we also know children are the most precious things in life, and you want to protect them!
-Making sure they back sleep is an important part of doing that.
+Making sure they sleep on their backs is an essential part of doing that.